Sept 2024 UCE

 Olson spoke to the deeper meanings behind the film and said, “The essence of what really creates a work of art is that it reveals the truth.
 And what Sunset Boulevard does, it tells you about the truth of moviemaking; movie stars.”

-Video from this conversation coming soon to the gallery below.
+See video from this conversation in the gallery below.

 About Billy Wilder